oboroc/oboroc.github.io/_posts/2016-05-14-my-first-computers.md

 The class I managed had about 10 gorgeous IBM PS/2 Model 50 286 10MHz PCs with 1MB RAM, 20MB HDD, clicky model M keyboards and greyscale monochrome 12" monitors.
 As a very junior member of staff, I could use a really cool 386SX 16MHz PC with 2MB RAM and 100MB HDD with 13" VGA color monitor, but only after 6:00pm, after everyone else left.
 Later that year I also got a paid programming gig at ASE (Academy of Economic Studies) and got access to an amazing 386 DX40 system and I think a 15" VGA monitor.
-I was wonderous.
+It was wonderous.
 I wrote some software for statistic modelling.
 It featured TUI user interface using Borland Turbo Vision and 640x480 16 color VGA graphics for plotting graphs.
 It also allowed printing graphics out to EPSON compatible dot-matrix printers using ESC/P codes.

 In 1996 my awesome parents bought me my first PC.